How To Overcome Trauma

 Justin 39:34

 I think it’s okay to ask why.
-It’s okay to ask like a well, if it is me, Well, why where does it Where does it stop having come from?
-It’s not like you’re choosing to, you know, why am I in this sort of defensive state?
+It’s OK to invite all, if it is me, why?
+Where does it go?
+Where does it stop having come from?
+It’s not a lie you’re choosing to, you know, why am I in this sort of defensive state?
 And that’ll probably connect with something from your past.

 Bill 39:45